How To Install MySQL on Ubuntu 20.04

 DELETE data from any table on the server.
 It also grants the user the ability to query data with

-SELECT.
+RELOAD privilege.
 However, you should only grant users the permissions they need, so feel free to adjust your own user’s privileges as necessary.

 You can find the full list of available privileges in the official MySQL documentation.